 Make sure your camera’s SD card is empty and that your head it ready to but stuck to your plane or helicopter’s windows as you soar over Middle-earth scenery in flights usually ranging 10 minutes to an hour.

 Milford Sound is likely to already be on your bucket list, as it’s awesome fiord scenery carved by glaciers is not to be missed.
 Combine this experience with a scenic flight over the many arms of the fiords in the Fiordland National Park, as well as the grand mountain ranges!
 See here for more Milford Sound Must-Dos.

 2. Franz Josef Glacier

 See the Franz Josef Glacier and the dramatic landscape it has carved from above!
 There are many ways to get a scenic flight in Franz Josef, such as a 5-10 minute helicopter flight as part of a glacier hike or while ascending for a skydive.
-Additionally, there are dedicated scenic flights in Franz Josef Glacier which will get you to all the major highlights of this ever-changing glacier.
+Additionally, there are dedicated scenic flights in Franz Josef Glacier, with the Alpine Adventure Centre, Glacier Helicopters and The Helicopter Line, which will get you to all the major highlights of this ever-changing glacier.

 Location: Franz Josef Glacier, West Coast, South Island.

 3. Aoraki Mt Cook National Park